tamerrarda/TroiaDocs/docs/architecture.md

 The first watches money leaving the pool.
 It reads the token contract's own transfer records rather than the pool's announcements about itself, because a pool whose code had been replaced could move funds without announcing anything, while the token contract cannot be persuaded to stay silent.
 It can accuse with confidence for one reason: a payout's identity is written to disk *before* the transaction is broadcast, so a transaction cannot possibly have landed unless its identity was already recorded.
 Money that left the pool without a matching record was therefore never authorised — not "not yet noticed", not "still settling".
 There is no timing window to get wrong, and no in-memory list a restart could erase.

 The second watches settlements.
 It finds an order's settlement by the identifier the pool contract itself indexes, which is derived from the order — not by the transaction hash Troia recorded.
 Looking it up by Troia's own hash would only ask Troia's records to confirm Troia's records.
-Four things must all hold before an order is called reconciled: the pool's code was never replaced, the amount the pool announced equals the amount the token contract actually moved, the transaction is still on the chain, and the offline verification model agrees.
+Five things must all hold before an order is called reconciled: the settlement is found under the order's own identifier at all, the pool's code was never replaced, the amount the pool announced equals the amount the token contract actually moved, the transaction is still on the chain, and the offline verification model agrees.
 A chain it cannot reach concludes nothing at all.

 The two are complements.
 A separate tripwire compares the accounting ledger's idea of the pool balance against the chain's, which is always right about the total but cannot name a transaction; the watcher names it, at the price of a limited window into the chain's memory.
 Where that window falls short, Troia says it could not see rather than accusing anyone, and every alarm is raised once per problem rather than repeated on every pass.